hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">
 </p>

-<u>Image</u>: *Proposed new trees and storm-water collection pond laid over a sattelite image of the existing property on Prince Edward Island (gradient lines show how the land slopes toward the south where surface run-off water collects).
-A - water erosion down the centre of this field is already evident, but can be controlled by the new rows of trees that follow field contours.
+<u>Image</u>: *Proposed new trees and storm-water collection pond laid over a sattelite image(gradient lines show how the land slopes toward the south where surface run-off water collects).
+A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - this prior clear-cut will be diversified to a wider range of native tree species.
 C - windbreak realligned to follow land contours and a second row of trees added at the lowest and steepest part of the field.
-D - Greenhouse.*
+D - Co-generation Greenhouse.*

-Some reasons for our transition to agroforestry are listed below:
+Agroforestry itself is not a new idea, it is a well-established practice that has been around for a very long time.
+Some of the reasons we believe it is a better match for this property relate to:

 - Erosion Control: Trees in rows will reduce the higher wind speeds expected in the future and they will slow drainage from more extreme rainfall, both of which will help control soil erosion.

-- Biodiversity: Mitigates climate induced pest and fire risks while making the property more interesting to live on or visit.
+- Biodiversity: This will help mitigate climate induced pest and fire risks while making the property more interesting to live on or visit.

-- Diversified outputs: Greenhouses and higher-value trees can provide income independent of the field crop and require work spread out over the year.
+- Diversification: Greenhouses and higher-value trees can provide income independent of the field crop and work is distributed more evenly over the year.

 - Timing: Higher-value trees should be planted before changes to climate make them more difficult to establish.